Logo

 Fig – 1.3 Creating New Report from Reports Tab.

-Once you click on the New Report button a pop-up window will open as shown below:
+When you click the New Report button, a pop-up window opens as shown below:

 Mastering Salesforce Reports: Types, Creations & Best Practices